siddharth25pandey/JsonPowerDB/README.md

 `End-point url : /api/iml (mentioned in command when different)`

-* Delete (Remove):Remove records from the database
+* Delete (REMOVE):Remove records from the database

  `Http method : POST`